ekard-lampin/CardGrower/CHANGLELOG.md

 - Added intro cutscene.

 v0.13.0-audio =====================================================================================
-- TODO: Add audio sources and clips for game audio.
+- Added audio sources and clips for world and player interactions.
-- TODO: Add sky box and maybe clouds to add life.
+- Added cloud system.
+- Revamped plant objects to be affected by light.
+- Balanced audio and growth times.